 \myparagraphquestion{(RQ3) How does the KH exploration depth affect the performance of \pokh} \pokh performs dynamic exploration on KH within the depth limit $d_{\max}$.
-To assess the impact of $d_{\max}$ on performance, we conducted experiments on 200 randomly sampled questions from the CS domain.
+To assess the impact of $d_{\max}$ on performance, we conduct experiments on 200 randomly sampled questions from the CS domain.
 We vary $d_{\max}$ from 2 to 5 and report the corresponding F1 and G-E scores in Figure~\ref{fig:depth}(a).
-We also collect the actual exploration depth when the step answer for each subquestion is found and the exploration terminates.
-As shown in Figure~\ref{fig:depth}(a), increasing $d_{\max}$ initially improves both F1 and G-E scores, with performance peaking at $d_{\max}=3$.
+We also report the actual exploration depth when the step answer for each subquestion is found and the exploration terminates in Figure~\ref{fig:depth}(b).
+As shown in Figure~\ref{fig:depth}(a), increasing $d_{\max}$ initially improves both F1 and G-E scores, with performance peaking at $d_{\max}$=3.
 Beyond this depth, a deeper search even introduces a slight degradation in both metrics.
 This suggests that the additional search depth does not uncover additional useful information and instead introduces redundant context that fails to improve reasoning quality.
 The trend in the actual exploration depth supports this interpretation.
-As $d_{\max}$ increases from 2 to 5, the average actual depth $d_{avg}$ grows modestly from 1.41 (at $d_{\max}=2$) to 2.30 (at $d_{\max}=5$).
-This indicates that \pokh rarely needs to utilize the full depth budget; most subquestions are resolved within a relatively short reasoning path.
-This behavior may have two main reasons. $i)$ \pokh decomposes questions and dynamically refines its reasoning plan, thus simplifying each subquestion and shortening the reasoning path. $ii)$ The EWO-guided exploration helps the system identify relevant paths early, minimizing unnecessary exploration.
+As $d_{\max}$ increases from 2 to 5, the average actual depth $d_{avg}$ grows modestly from 1.41 (at $d_{\max}$=2) to 2.30 (at $d_{\max}$=5).
+This indicates that \pokh rarely needs to utilize the full depth budget, as most subquestions are resolved within a relatively short reasoning path.
+This behavior can be attributed to two main reasons. $i)$ \pokh decomposes questions and dynamically refines its reasoning plan, thus simplifying each subquestion and shortening the reasoning path. $ii)$ The EWO-guided exploration helps the system identify relevant paths early, minimizing unnecessary exploration.